God and Love

 b) During his life a Muslim has no assurance of salvation, whereas a Christian already has the certainty that they will have salvation.

-salvation is not regarded as the sole result of that effort.
-This point is emphasized in the
+is not regarded as the sole result of that effort.
+This point is

 The tradition just alluded to emphasizes the role of divine grace after a person has attained faith and done his best, but as we noted above, the Qur'an also teaches that the establishment of a relationship with God, acquisition of faith and of good qualities and conduct are themselves gifts of divine grace that people who are to be saved receive.